sdbs-uni-p/vldb-dbms-live-patching/patch-crawler/README.md

 cd ~/dbms-live-patching/commits
 ```

-The `diff` script compares the commit lists crawled by us with the newly created commit lists crawled in this reproduction step.
-There should be no output for any of the given commit lists (except perhaps for perf).
+The `diff` script compares the commit lists we originally crawled with the newly generated commit lists from this reproduction step.
+Please refer to the note at the beginning regarding possible deviations in the commit lists.

 ```
 # Compare all commit lists